Leveraging intermediate resonances to probe CP violation at colliders: Numerical study

 where $a$ represents the visible particle, and $\theta$ is the angle between the particle and the missing transverse momentum in the transverse plane.
 This observable is extensively used when trying to understand the mass of particles that contain a single neutrino in the final state, e.g. the $W$ mass measurements (see for example Refs.~\cite{CDF:2022hxs,Isaacson:2022rts,ATLAS:2024erm}).
 As an experimental proxy for Eq.~\eqref{eq:assymdef}, we propose the use of

 where ${dN}/{d {M_T^{\tau \nu}}d {M_T^{b \nu}}}$ is the number of events ($N$) as a function of transverse mass among final states.
-During this analysis, we calculate the transverse mass for both the $\tau-\nu$ and $b-\nu$ systems, classified as the ``CP'' and ``CP conjugate'' state.
-Here, the ``CP'' state is defined as events in which a $\tau^-$ is produced, while the ``CP-conjugate'' state corresponds to a production of a $\tau^+$.
+During this analysis, we calculate the transverse mass for both the $\tau-\nu$ and $b-\nu$ systems, classified as the ``plus'' and ``minus'' states aligning with the charge of the $\tau$-jet.

 In contrast to the analytic study, these experimental observables are sensitive only to transverse momentum, discarding information about the final-state momentum in the longitudinal direction.
 This will have the effect of smearing and (potentially) reducing the measured asymmetry in the observable kinematic region.
 This information loss is particularly relevant for observables utilizing MET to parameterize the neutrino especially in the case of multiple neutrinos within an event (e.g. from the decay of the tau).
 Furthermore, precise measurement of the MET is challenging due to jet energy reconstruction uncertainties, pileup, and gaps within the detector -- see Ref.~\cite{ATLAS:2018txj} for a detailed study by ATLAS.
-We investigate the performance of Eq.~\ref{eq:expassymdef} parameterised in terms of the MET, at parton level, in Section~\ref{ssec:valid} , and at particle level in Section~\ref{sec:particle_level}.
+We investigate the performance of Eq.~\ref{eq:expassymdef} parameterized in terms of the MET, at parton level, in Section~\ref{ssec:valid} , and at particle level in Section~\ref{sec:particle_level}.

-To validate the selection of $\mathcal{A}_\text{CP}^\text{exp}$ as the measurable quantity for characterizing the asymmetry in Eq.~\eqref{eq:assymdef}, an initial parton-level analysis is conducted to study the variation of asymmetry with the phase $\theta_{S_1}$ in Sec.~\ref{ssec:valid}, and a further study of variation of the asymmetry over the two-dimensional transverse-momentum plane in Sec.~\ref{ssec:kinem}.
+To validate the selection of $\mathcal{A}_\pm^\text{exp}$ as the measurable quantity for characterizing the asymmetry in Eq.~\eqref{eq:assymdef}, an initial partonic analysis is conducted to study the variation of asymmetry with the phase $\theta_{S_1}$ in Sec.~\ref{ssec:valid}, and a further study of variation of the asymmetry over the two-dimensional transverse-momentum plane in Sec.~\ref{ssec:kinem}.
 This is followed by a particle-level analysis, incorporating a rough detector smearing, to estimate the experimental sensitivity for a proposed search in Sec.~\ref{sec:particle_level}.
 However, before proceeding with the analysis we will address the backgrounds to each study below.